jkomoros/prompt-garden/README.md

 The key to use to hit Openai's backends.

+#### google_api_key

+The key to use to hit Google's generative AI backends.
+Get one from https://makersuite.google.com/app/apikey.

 #### completion_model

 Which type of completion_model to use for prompt.
-Currently the only legal value is `openai.com:gpt-3.5-turbo`.
+Currently the only legal value is `openai.com:gpt-3.5-turbo` and `google.com:chat-bison-001`.

 #### embedding_model

 Which type of embedding_model to use for embed.
-Currently the only legal value is `openai.com:text-embedding-ada-002`.
+Currently the only legal value is `openai.com:text-embedding-ada-002` and `google.com:embedding-gecko-001`.

 #### namespace